Get in touch with a Caribbean Citizenship by Investment specialist

 How strong is Grenada passport?

-According to the Global Passport Index, the Grenadian passport is the 74th most powerful passport, allowing visa-free travel to over 140 countries, including the Schengen area, the UK, China, Russia, Singapore, and Hong Kong.
+According to the Global Passport Index, the Grenada passport is the 71st most powerful passport, allowing visa free travel to 148 countries, including the Schengen Area, the UK, China, Russia, Singapore, and Saudi Arabia.

 What documents are required to apply for Grenada investor visa program?

-When applying to the Grenada CBI program and a Grenadian passport, the primary applicant must submit a series of required documents, such as proof of identity, police certificate, medical and bank records, etc. All documents must be certified and translated into English (if necessary).
+When applying to Caribbean citizenship by investment in Grenada, the primary applicant must submit a series of required documents, such as proof of identity, police certificate, medical tests, and financial records.
+All documents must be certified and translated into English (if necessary).

 How do you become a citizen of Grenada?